Phoenix-Effect/Personal-website/content/projects/GPMDP-Web-Remote.md

 thumbnail: "gpmdp-thumb.png"
 ---

 This is a remote created for the unofficial [google music desktop player](https://github.com/MarshallOfSound/Google-Play-Music-Desktop-Player-UNOFFICIAL-).
 Laziness is the mother of this invention.
+This app uses websockets and all of the code in this program is asynchronous.

 ![remote screenshot]( /~saghafoo/images/gmpdp-remote.png)